Learnhall-WOS/world-of-shows/BETA.md

 - My Playreads
 - Saved items
 - Profile
-- Direct Message (part of the user profile)
+- Direct Message (part of the user profile but will not be in the Beta Version)

 #### **My Tickets**
 - Display a list of tickets related to the user's activities in the theater community.